How Much Are Most Personal Injury Settlements Worth?

 Pain and Suffering Multipliers

 Non-economic damages for pain, suffering, and emotional distress typically multiply economic damages.
-Courts apply multipliers from 1.5 (minor injuries) to 5 (catastrophic injuries) based on injury severity, recovery duration, and life impact.
+Non-economic damages may be considered depending on injury severity and applicable law.
 Some states cap pain and suffering awards, limiting total settlement amounts regardless of injury severity.

 Maximizing Settlement Value: Strategies for Higher Compensation